csc-training/summerschool/parallel-io/hdf5-self-study/hdf5-write-dataset/README.md

 In each case the functions should clean up after themselves by closing any HDF5 objects that they create.
 The HDF5 file should be closed only in the main function.
 - Use `H5Sclose()` and `H5Dclose()` for cleanup.

+You can use the `h5dump` and `h5ls` command line tools to check and debug your file contents.

 **Hint:** In each case you will be writing exactly 16 elements, only the logical layout will differ.
 Therefore you can use `H5S_ALL` for the memory space and file space arguments in `H5Dwrite()`.
 Think about why this works.